alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

   public AhoCorasickTreeNode GetTransition(char c)
   {
-      // access the bucket array's Length field var bucket = c % _buckets.Length;
+      // access the length of the bucket array's var bucket = c % _buckets.Length;

-      // access a "bucket"th element of the array for (int i = _buckets[bucket]; i >= 0; i = _entries[i].Next)
+      // access an element of the bucket array for (int i = _buckets[bucket]; i >= 0; i = _entries[i].Next)
       {
           // access the value array somewhere on the heap